Our Name Means Big Sky.

-Grand Ciel is a name chosen for my design studio in the spirit that all things are possible and knowing the power of imagination.
-But working with me, you’ll find I’m quite down to earth.
+Grand Ciel is a name chosen for my design studio in the spirit that all things are possible and believing in the power of imagination.
+Working with me, you’ll find I’m quite down to earth.

 Armed with a visual arts education and invaluable on-the-job experience in branding, design and marketing communications, I left the corporate world in 1996 to launch Grand Ciel Design.
 Everything I do is based on the love and knowing what makes good design.
 Its effectiveness to communicate, to emotionally connect, and the positive impact it brings is what makes design so rewarding for me.

 When I started my design studio, I worked with clients who have similar values and respect for good design and who enjoyed the results from our working together.
 But my business felt too generalistic and I was working in areas that were interesting but not all together passionate about.
 A little over two years ago, I began focusing on projects with clients in the educational and environmental sectors, bringing all my experience and energy to these areas.

 Why Education?
 As a college graduate from St. Olaf College back in the 1920’s, my grandmother knew the value of education and set aside a college trust fund for my brother and me.
 That was an early influence and it’s turned me into a lifelong learner.
 I know first-hand how empowering and life-changing knowledge can be.
 Having access to a good education should be a human right, available to anyone who wants it, no matter race, gender or religion.